Travel tips & inspiration

 Popular alternatives (if you compare):

-We are not a telecom operator: always check the exact conditions (duration, tethering, limitations, network) on the provider’s page before buying.
+We are not a telecom operator: check the exact conditions (duration, hotspot, limitations, network) on the provider’s page before buying.

 Common mistakes to avoid